We can help you if you have no friends or family you can call on and:

 - vulnerable people who have no other support network to shop for them

 - carers who can do online shopping on behalf of vulnerable people

 - care homes

 - anyone who received an official shielding letter, but didn't make the cut-off date for registration for shielding priority slots

-If you think you're eligible, and would like a slot, contact the Community Response Unit on 01629 535091.
-Our phone lines are open Monday to Friday from 9am to 5pm.
-Or you can register for help online to get supermarket support and a member of our team will generate a priority slot for you (delivery charges apply)
+If you think you're eligible, and would like a slot, contact the Community Response Unit tel: 01629 535091.
+Our phone lines are open on Monday to Friday from 9am to 5pm.
+Or you can register for help online to get supermarket support and a member of our team will generate a priority slot for you (delivery charges apply).

 To speed things up, we recommend that you have a Tesco or Iceland account.
 But we can help with that if you don't have one.

 We can generate a slot for you.
 You'll need to have a Tesco online account but this can be done afterwards.
 It just makes the process quicker if you already have one.

 We can generate a pass code for you, then you'll be able to access a shopping slot.
 But you'll have to log on to the Iceland website between 9am and 1pm on a Thursday to get your slot.